probcomp/metaprob/doc/interaction.md

-# Interacting with metaprob-clojure
+# Using metaprob-in-clojure

+This page is about the mechanics of using Metaprob-in-Clojure.
+For information about the 'language' see [language.md](language.md).
+For information on probabilistic programming examples see [examples.md](examples.md).

-There are many ways to work with Metaprob; they are the same as the many ways one works with Clojure.
+There are many ways to work with Metaprob-in-Clojure.
+They are the same as the ways one works with Clojure.
+Generally you alternate writing functions with exploration (including testing).

  * From a read-eval-print loop (REPL)
- * From the shell
+     * direct from the shell (command line)
+     * under emacs
- * From tests
+ * From files
- * Using files
+     * putting code in files
+     * writing tests and trying them out
+     * via main programs

 ## Using the Clojure REPL